 Fortunately, my flight was on schedule.

-One thing to take note when you check in for domestic flights in Taiwan is that you have to go to 2 different counters if you need to check in your luggage.
+One thing to take note when you check-in for domestic flights in Taiwan is that you have to go to 2 different counters if you need to check in your luggage.
 First is to get your boarding pass at the check-in counter then after that, you have to come here (luggage check-in) to check-in your luggage.
-On a crowded day, it can be very time consuming.
+On a crowded day, it can be very time-consuming.

 Check-in counters for Far Eastern Transport.
 (Get your boarding pass here)

-Boarding pass is much nicer than the supermarket receipt types.
+The boarding pass is much nicer than the supermarket receipt types.